-By dollar cost averaging you can reduce the chance of being sucker who bought at the top because of FOMO.
-Like the people who bought Amazon in 1999 for $110 had to wait 10 years to get to breakeven.
+By dollar cost averaging you can reduce the chance of being like the investors who bought Amazon in 1999 for $110, and waiting 10 years to get back to breakeven.

-It improves your chances of doing well in the long run if you are eventually right, because it reduces the impact of market timing.
+Dollar cost averaging improves your chances of doing well in the long run if you’re eventually right, because it reduces the impact of market timing.
 Trying to time the market is dangerous because the most tempting time to buy is usually the time you shouldn’t be.
 Bitcoin in 2017 was a great example of market timing.
 A lot of people invested too much of their savings near the highs of $20,000.
 A better strategy would have been drip feeding small amounts, which would have offset the effect of the Bitcoin price falling to approximately $4,000.

 4. Know your counterparty risks

-Rebalance – aka lock in some of your profits.
+Rebalancing allows you to lock in some of your profits to reduce your risk.
 If you’re lucky enough to make outsized gains in any speculative investment, don’t forget to rebalance.

 6. Ignore short term market movements

-Watching prices go up and down on a daily basis will almost certainly cause you to buy and sell too often and destroy any long term gains.
-If you’ve followed the above rules, be confident in your process and ignore the daily noise because it’s irrelevant in the long term if Bitcoin is successful.
-Put it in the bottom drawer, so to speak, and get on with your life.
+Watching Bitcoin prices go up and down on a daily basis will almost certainly cause you to buy and sell too often and destroy any long term gains.
+If you’ve followed the above rules, be confident in your process and ignore the daily noise because it’s irrelevant if Bitcoin is successful in the long term.

-If you want to speculate on Bitcoin or any risky investment, stick to a disciplined process.
+If you want to invest into Bitcoin or any other cryptocurrencies, stick to a process.
 Have a small position size relative to your overall portfolio, dollar cost average, rebalance to reduce your risk over time, and ignore the noise along the way.
-Following these steps will give you the best chance of long term success and prevent your investment from becoming a financial catastrophe.
+Following these steps will give you the best chance of long term success, while keeping your savings safe in the meantime.

 Find out how Stockspot makes it easy to grow your wealth and invest in your future.